slack-ruby/slack-ruby-client/UPGRADING.md

 end
 ```

-See [#136](https://github.com/slack-ruby/slack-ruby-client/pull/136) for more details.
+See [#136](https://github.com/slack-ruby/slack-ruby-client/pull/136) for more information.

 ### Upgrading to >= 0.6.0